FrankHJCuypers/gaai/README.md

 The values are populated as soon as *Gaai* has established the connection and read all the data.
 That can take 5 seconds.

+The first card at the top has the same contents as described in [Add a Nexxtender device](#add-a-nexxtender-device) except for the second row that no longer contains the Availability state but:

-The Gatt connection state at the top right of the first card represents the current link status and can have the following values:
++ At the left the Gatt connection stat**e** represents the current link status and can have the following values:

 | Value         | Icon                                                                                         | Description                                             |
 |---------------|----------------------------------------------------------------------------------------------|---------------------------------------------------------|